Haidra-Org/AI-Horde/README.md

 * install the requirements with pip: `python -m pip install -r requirements.txt --user`
 * Edit the clientData.py file and add your own username.
 The `password` is not being used at the moment
 * Edit the clientData.py file and add your KAI server.
 If it's a local instance, leave it as it is.
 If it's a remote instance, fill in the URL and port accordingly.
+* Modify your KAI settings from the GUI so that the "Amount to Generate" and "Typical Sampling" are at the max values your KAI instance can handle.
+This doesn't mean all requests will use this amount.
+It just limits which requests your server will choose to fulfil.
+* Softprompts don't hurt, but at this point they are not taken into account, so you will mess with people's expectation on what you generate.
+I suggest you put softprompt to none for now.
 * Finally, run the script: `python bridge.py`

 If all goes well, it will connect to your KAI instance and then will start polling the cluster for incoming requests.